Apply varnish properly, maintain it well and it will last far longer.

 I am not going to tell you how many coats to apply, because there is no standard definition for the wet film thickness of “a coat”.
 You and I hold our brushes differently, the weather is different here and there, we have different brushes and may even be using different varnishes.
 Some are typically 60% solids, some 70%, and the viscosity (the property of how easily a liquid flows is called viscosity) may vary by about a factor of three from one varnish to another.
 So, your coat may be thicker than mine.
 The same wet coat thickness may sag on a vertical surface but not on a horizontal surface.
 Even on a horizontal surface, too thick a coat may gel and wrinkle.

 Sometimes we need to add a solvent reducer.
 Some people can apply varnish at a cooler time of day.
-Others may add some solvent reducer, others may hold the brush differently and apply more pressure to the bristle pack.
+Others may add some solvent reducer, apply more pressure to the bristle pack.
 You will do what works for you.
 The way to discover what that is, if you have not varnished much of anything before, is to practice on a few square feet of low-quality plywood.
 All the words here are no substitute for a little practical experience.
-Once you have read, and varnished, and read again, and varnished again, and have a certainty that you can do nice work, then start on your boat or front door or whatever the project is.
+Once you have read, and varnished, and have a certainty that you can do nice work, then start on your boat or front door or whatever the project is.

 The Easy Way To Know How Much Varnish To Apply